jundalisay/superbnetlify/content/en/research/fresnel/light/section-02c.md

 I dv cos qv*= I du cos q\ Zu(a+p)+(a+p)*
 Ja+*P J-p
 2q(a+p)
-122
-THE WAVE-THEORY OF LIGHT

 TABLE OF THE NUMERICAL VALUES OF THE INTEGRALS fdv cos qv* and J dv sin qv*.*
 Limits
 of
 Integrals
-MEMOIRS ON

 Either of the integrals idv cos qv* and jdv sin qv* taken from zero to infinity have the value -3-.
 We may thus by the aid of the above table find the intensity of light corresponding to any given position of the point P, or, what is the samething, corresponding to any definite value of v, where v is one limit of integration and infinity the other.
 We have only to take from the table the values ofJ civ cos qv* and / dv sin qv*, using the value of v as an argument, then add to each , andfinally take the sum of their squares.

 59. Simple inspection of this table shows a periodic changein the intensity of light as one leaves the geometrical shadow.

 To obtain the values of v corresponding to maxima and minima,i. e., the brightest and darkest points in the respective bright and dark bands, I take from the table the numbers which mostnearly correspond to them and then compute the corresponding intensities.
 Finally, by means of these data and a simple formula of approximation, I determine with sufficient accu- racy the values of v. which give maxima and minima.

 Let us represent by * the approximate value of v taken di- rectly from the table, by / and Y the corresponding values of _[_ jdv cos qv* and i+jdv sin qv*, and by t the small arc by which v must be increased in order to give the maximum or minimum of light.
 Neglecting the square of t, we find that the following formula gives the value of t which yields a maximum or a minimum.